Post updated 2019-07-24. Ed.

 Some aspects of the system design need to be considered to arrive at a Performance Level or make a prediction about failure rates in terms of PFHd.

-First is the system architecture: Fundamentally, single channel or two channel.
-As a side note, if your system uses more than two channels there are ways to handle this in ISO 13849–1 that are workarounds, or you can use IEC 62061 or IEC 61508, either of which will handle these more complex systems more easily.
-Remember, ISO 13849–1 is intended for relatively simple systems.
+First is the system architecture: Fundamentally, single channel or two-channel.
+As a side note, if your system uses more than two channels, there are ways to handle this in ISO 13849-1 that are workarounds, or you can also use IEC 62061 or IEC 61508, which will handle these more complex systems more easily.
+Remember, ISO 13849-1 is intended for relatively simple systems.

-When we get into the analysis in a later article, we will be calculating or estimating the Mean Time to Dangerous Failure, MTTFD, of each channel, and then of the entire system.
+When we get into the analysis in a later article, we will calculate or estimate each channel’s Mean Time to Dangerous Failure, MTTFD, and the entire system.
 MTTFD is expressed in years, unlike PFHd, which is expressed in fractional hours (1/h).
-I have yet to hear why this is the case as it seems rather confusing.
+I have yet to hear why this is the case, as it seems rather confusing.
 However, that is current practice.

 Once the required PL is known, the next step is the selection of the architectural category.
-The basic architectural categories were introduced initially in EN 954–1:1996 .
-The Categories were carried forward unchanged into the first edition of ISO 13849–1 in 1999.
-The Categories were maintained and expanded to include additional requirements in the second and third editions in 2005 and 2015.
+The basic architectural categories were introduced initially in EN 954-1:1996 .
+The Categories were carried forward unchanged into the first edition of ISO 13849-1 in 1999.
+The Categories were maintained and expanded to include additional requirements in the second and third editions in 2005, 2015, and soon in the 2022 or 2023 edition, whenever the current draft is published.

-Since I have explored the details of the architectures in a previous series, I am not going to repeat that here.
+Since I have explored the details of the architectures in a previous series, I will not repeat that here.
 Instead, I will refer you to that series.
 The architectural Categories come in five flavours:

 |For full requirements, see [1, Cl.
 6]|

-[1, Table 10] provides a more detailed summary of the requirements than the summary table above provides.
+[1, Table 10] provides a more detailed summary of the requirements than the table above.

-Since the Categories cannot all achieve the same reliability, the PL and the Categories are linked as shown in [1, Fig. 5].
-This diagram summarises te relationship of the three central parameters in ISO 13849–1 in one illustration.
+Since all the Categories cannot achieve the same reliability, the PL and the Categories are linked, as shown in [1, Fig. 5].
+This diagram summarises the relationship of the three central parameters in ISO 13849-1 in one illustration.

 - Cat.
 1, MTTFD = high and DCavg = none, or